LongJohnCoder/scheme.forth.jl/README.md

-[this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth, but also includes pre-evaluation syntactic analysis, variadic compound function support, mark-sweep garbage collection, quasiquotation, and a basic (non-hygienic) macro system.
+[this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth, but also includes pre-evaluation syntactic analysis, variadic compound function support, mark-sweep garbage collection, quasiquotation, a basic (non-hygienic) macro system and first-class continuations via `call-with-current-continuation`.

 In future, I plan to also implement reified continuations and a more complete numerical tower to bring it closer to